 - When in Doubt, Go Sweet: If you're unsure of your pairing, stick with a wine that's just a little sweeter than the chocolate.

-- Match the Intensity: You don't have to go sweet if you pair light-bodied chocolates and wines together and full-bodied wines with stronger chocolates.
+- Match the Intensity: You don't have to go sweet if you pair light-bodied chocoalte and wines together and full-bodied wines with stronger chocolates.

-- Pair Notes: If the chocolate has filling or a topping, pair the notes of the wine with the type of filling.
-For example, try caramel with Port.
+- Pairing Notes: If the chocolate has a filling or a topping, pair the notes of the wine with the type of filling.
+For example, try caramel with port wine.

 Milk chocolate is known for its smooth, creamy flavor.
 That pairs well with lighter-bodied wines with silky tannins.
 Dessert wines like ruby Port often work beautifully, but your options don't end there.
-Other wines to pair with milk chocolate include:
+Our other recommendations for wine and chocolate pairings in this case include:

 - Shiraz (pairs gorgeously with chocolate cake)

-The higher cacao content in dark chocolate lends it a bold, slightly bitter flavor.
-Pair this toothsome choice with equally bold wines, including:
+The higher cacao content in dark chocolate gives it a bold, slightly bitter flavor.
+Because of its flavor profile, try pairing this chocolate with equally bold wines, including:

 - Cabernet Sauvignon